 - The Company has introduced performance-based remuneration (linked to corporate and personal performance) into its corporate officer remuneration system.
-Please refer to Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods below. - From fiscal 2015, the Company has introduced stock options as stock-based compensation so that the Company's directors (excluding outside directors) share not only the benefit of a rising share price, but also share the risk of share price fluctuations with our shareholders.
-The system involves replacing a portion of performance-based monetary remuneration with stock options provided as stock-based compensation (allotment of stock acquisition rights). - The Company introduced same system as mentioned above and replaced a portion of performance-based monetary remuneration with stock options as stock-based compensation (allotment of stock acquisition rights) for the Company' s executive officers and the directors (excluding outside directors) and executive officers of Group domestic insurance companies in which the Company has direct investments (the timing of the grants varies by company).
+Please refer to Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods below. - The Company has introduced stock options as stock-based compensation so that the Company's directors (excluding outside directors) share not only the benefit of a rising share price, but also share the risk of share price fluctuations with our shareholders.
+The system involves replacing a portion of performance-based monetary remuneration with stock options provided as stock-based compensation (allotment of stock acquisition rights). - The Company introduced same system as mentioned above and replaced a portion of performance-based monetary remuneration with stock options as stock-based compensation (allotment of stock acquisition rights) for the Company' s executive officers and the directors (excluding outside directors) and executive officers of Group domestic insurance companies in which the Company has direct investments.